manwar/perlweeklychallenge-club/challenge-272/atschneid/README.md

 }
 ```

 It handles the example cases just fine, but based on a strict reading of the specification, every '.' should be replaced by '[.]', this implementation fails on basically all edge cases: leading, multiple, and trailing '.'s all get dropped.
 Although I'm really overthinking this here, because, again, on a strict reading of the instructions, we are given a *valid IP address* so it shouldn't really come up.
-Still, I thought about how to handle these cases in general, and decided 'every' means *every* (and outweighs *valid*) so in case like "..." we'd expect to get "[.][.][.]".
+Still, I thought about how to handle these cases in general, and decided 'every' means *every* (and outweighs *valid*) so if we were to get an input like "..."
+I'd expect the output to be "[.][.][.]".
 In keeping consistency across all of my implementations I decided on this one

 ```c
 void defang(char * input, char * output) {